Time is precious . . .

 Ask the cancer patient who has recently learned they only have two months left to live.

 Or you might ask someone who recently turned 75 years of age how they are feeling about their future – that would be me.
 One thing I can tell you for sure.

 My future is a lot shorter than my past.
 At the very least that in itself can be a bit of a wake-up call and reason for reflection.

-In fact I have been doing quite a bit of that since the my birthday.
-Once again, I have been confronted with the reality that time is beyond our control.
+In fact I have been doing quite a bit of that since the 27th of January.
+And once again I have been confronted with the reality that time is beyond our control.
 The clock keeps ticking regardless of how we lead our lives.

 Looking in retrospect, I now realize that time is more valuable than money because time is irreplaceable.
 We can and may exchange our time for dollars when we go to work and then trade our dollars for everything we purchase and accumulate.
 In essence, all we possess can be traced back to an investment of time.